-I have mediated on and off for 30 years and began a daily meditation practice some eight years ago.
+I have mediated for over 30 years alongside a career in education and began a daily meditation practice over a decade ago.

 Meditation is a welcome retreat from a busy life.
 I am an energetic person who sees potential everywhere and my desire to engage with many aspects of the world around me is a source of joy and most importantly to me, connection.
 And it has also brought with it busyness and overwhelm.
 Meditation is my antidote and my mission is to attract others to making their lives sustainable through meditation too.

 definitions of meditation